Homology of ternary algebras yielding invariants of knots and knotted surfaces: Homology

 Let $y^r$ denote reversing the order of the elements of the tuple $y$; we will also use the linear extension of this operator, denoting it with the same symbol.
-When two or more operators are considered, we will add their symbols to the differentials, as in the following lemma. \begin{lemma} $d_i^{n,R,T}x=(d_{n-i}^{n,L,\hat{T}}x^r)^r$ for $i\in\{0,\ldots,n\}$. \end{lemma} \begin{proof} Proof by induction over $n-i$.
-For $i=n$:
+When two or more operators are considered, we will add their symbols to the differentials, as in the following lemma. \begin{lemma} $d_i^{n,R,T}x=(d_{n-i}^{n,L,\hat{T}}x^r)^r$ for $i\in\{0,\ldots,n\}$. \end{lemma} We leave a simple inductive proof to the reader.